List of endemic birds of New Caledonia

 This article is one of a series providing information about endemism among birds in the world's various zoogeographic zones.
 For an overview of this subject, see Endemism in birds.

 Patterns of endemism

-New Caledonia has a single endemic family, the Rhynochetidae.
+New Caledonia has a single endemic family, the Rhynochetidae, which has one extant species, the kagu.

 Endemic Bird Areas

 Birdlife International has defined the whole of New Caledonia—the main island of Grande Terre, the Loyalty Islands (Ouvéa, Lifou and Maré), the Île des Pins and other smaller surrounding islands—as an Endemic Bird Area (EBA).

 List of species

 The following is a list of species endemic to New Caledonia.
 Except where indicated, the species is only found on Grande Terre.